-Inspired by Jamie Oliver’s Fifteen concept, Fifteen Cornwall is owned by the Cornwall Food Foundation, a charity that is dedicated to getting Cornwall’s unemployed young people excited about food and giving them a chance to learn a practical trade under the best chefs around.
+Inspired by Jamie Oliver’s Fifteen concept, Fifteen Cornwall was dedicated to getting Cornwall’s unemployed young people excited about food and giving them a chance to learn a practical trade under the best chefs around.

 I was recently invited to indulge in the Wild Cornwall menu at Fifteen Cornwall and the meal and experience has already become one of my foodie highlights of 2015.
 The restaurant is perched on the cliffs at Watergate Bay, and with gigantic windows overlooking the ocean it has to be one the most dramatically positioned restaurants in Cornwall.